ku-nlp/JMRD/README.md

 # Japanese Movie Recommendation Dialogue #

 ### Overview ###
-This is a Japanese knowledge-grounded dialogue dataset about the movie recommendation between humans.
+This is a Japanese knowledge-grounded dialogue dataset consisting of annotated movie recommendation dialogues between humans.
-Every recommender's utterance in dialogues is associated with the movie information as external knowledge.
+Every recommender's utterance is associated with movie information as external knowledge.
-The external knowledge used in this dataset is hierarchically structured into knowledge types common to all movies (e.g., "Title", "Released Year") and knowledge contents for each movie (e.g., "Rise of Planet of the Apes", "August 5, 2011").
+Movie information is structured in a dictionary format that maps knowledge types (e.g., "Title", "Released Year") into corresponding knowledge contents (e.g., "Rise of Planet of the Apes", "August 5, 2011").

-This dataset consists of about 5,000 dialogues between crowdworkers, and each dialogue consists of 23 utterances on average.
+The dataset consists of about 5,000 dialogues between crowdworkers, each of which consists of 23 utterances on average.
 Some dialogues contain the results of post-task questionnaires conducted for the dialogue participants.

 ### Files ###
 The `data` directory contains the following files
-- `{train/valid/test}.json`: All dialogues in this dataset divided into the train (4,575 dialogues), valid (200 dialogues), and test sets (300 dialogues).
+- `{train/valid/test}.json`: All dialogues in this dataset, divided into the train (4,575 dialogues), valid (200 dialogues), and test sets (300 dialogues).

-Note that the number of dialogs and data splitting is different from the reference papers.
+Note that the number of dialogues and data splitting is different from the reference papers.

 ### Format ###
 Each file has the following format.